mathworks/toolboxdesign/MEX.md

 └───buildfile.m
 ```

-Here is a simple buildfile that can be used to build single source MEX functions, these MEX functions will be stored within private folder within the toolbox folder:
+Here is a simple buildfile that can be used to build single source MEX functions:
 ``` matlab
 function plan = buildfile